grimmerk/switchv/README.md

 two issues
 1. TODO: how to use vercel/pkg bundle deb.db in nestjs, instead of manual copy????

-2. TODO: close the packaged app via cmd+q seems not close xwin-server-macos process? check by command: lsof -i:55688.
+2. x TODO: close the packaged app via cmd+q seems not close xwin-server-macos process? check by command: lsof -i:55688.
 Use ctrl+c to stop development (running via npm run start) is OK. (add close button on tray to help?
-I guess it is not helping)
+I guess it is not helping).
+Solved by electron send kill server process in the before-quick event handler.
+Another person suggests to add one more step to handle SIGINT signal on server side, ref https://stackoverflow.com/questions/71523442/child-process-doesnt-exit.

 ### server
 ref: